 Basic Policy on Diversity

-By being a company where diverse human resources are free to perform to the best of their abilities and maximizing organizational effectiveness, we aim to achieve our mission of “solving the problems of the people and society leveraging the power of information technologies.”
-To realize our mission and management strategies, we have set “unleashing the talents and passions” of all employees as our core human resource concept.
+By being a company where diverse human resources can maximize organizational effectiveness based on mutual understanding and respect, we aim to achieve our mission of “solving the problems of the people and society leveraging the power of information technologies.”

 Respect for Basic Human Rights